Fla. MDs Skip Work to Protest Insurance

 Since 1975, rates for professional liability insurance have increased fivefold across the nation.
 In comparison, rates for doctors in California, where reforms were passed in 1975, rose only 167 percent during the same period, Cline said.

-Victims of medical malpractice, however, say the industry can't put a cap on the value of someone's health or life.
+Victims of medical malpractice, however, say the industry cannot put a cap on the value of someone’s health or life.

 Wayne Portch, 56, said he lost both legs below the knee and parts of four fingers after two doctors failed to diagnose an infection over four days.
-He and his wife say they're looking for accountability.
+He and his wife said they are looking for accountability.

 ``We know a lot of good doctors.
 This isn’t about the good doctors.
 This is about the bad doctors,″ Paula Portch said. ``Our whole life has changed.
 Should this be allowed to go on?″

 Rep. Mark Foley, R-Fla., said patients will continue to suffer if more doctors are forced to leave the state or retire early because high insurance rates make it impossible to continue their practices.
 Foley said he plans to push a House bill that would limit malpractice costs to doctors and cap some awards.

 In Mississippi, a dozen surgeons took leaves of absence Monday from four Gulf Coast hospitals _ Memorial Hospital, Garden Park Medical Center, Gulf Coast Medical Center and Hancock Medical Center.

 An agreement to keep a surgeon on call was scrapped after physicians concluded the plan could overload surgery units at those hospitals.